danspielman/Laplacians.jl/README.md

 To get the current version of the master branch, run `Pkg.checkout("Laplacians")`

+## Version 0.2.0, July 17, 2017

+This version is compatabile with Julia 0.6.
+It will not work with Julia 0.5.X.

 ## Version 0.1.4, June 6, 2017

 This is the current version.
 It is what you retrieve when you run `Pkg.add("Laplacians")`.